hiring-lab/ai-tracker/README.md

 # Indeed AI Trackers

 The Indeed AI Tracker developed by Hiring Lab monitors the share of job postings containing AI-related terms over time.
+The data are seven-day trailing averages.
 For more information see here.

 We currently cover the following countries: Australia, Canada, Germany, Spain, France, UK, Ireland, Singapore, US.